yarvanya/foursquare-app/README.md

 # foursquare-app

-# Foursuqre API App
+# Foursqure API App
 Front End

-This is a Front End part of project "foursquare-app".
+This is the Front End part of project "foursquare-app".
 This service will help people to find their venues in favorite cities.

 # About Foursquare API globally: